-For more information about major releases and support services, see Deep Security release life cycle and support policy.
+For more information about major releases and support services, see Deep Security release strategy and life cycle policy.

 - Major releases use the x.0.z version pattern, for example the 10.0 GM version number is 10.0.3259, where 10 is the major version, 0 is the minor version, and 3259 is the build number:

 - Maintenance update versions are distinguished on the Deep Security Software page with a "U" suffix, for example 10.0_U1.

 - Maintenance updates have the build number incremented, for example the first maintenance update of 10.0 is 10.0.3271.

 - Feature releases increment the minor version number, for example 10.1.z, or 10.2.z, where z is the build number.